ddobrinskiy/blog/_pages/about.md

 * twitter [^2] [@daviddobrinskiy](https://twitter.com/daviddobrinskiy)

-[^2]: There were some angry rants there, but I don't want to get cancelled by some angry mob of offended Z-gens several years down the line.
+[^2]: There were some angry rants there, but some people just can't take a joke.
 So no witty irreverent humour anymore, sorry

 * linkedin [^3] [@ddobrinskiy](https://www.linkedin.com/in/ddobrinskiy/)